 “The authenticity of the Major Lazer ‘Watch Out For This’ music video’s portrayal of the Carribean is what I particularly like about it.
 The dancing, the energy and the colour in the video make it appealing to me.”

-Which DJ Maphorisa song did you last stream on the JOOX music app?
+Which DJ Maphorisa song did you last stream on the JOOX music player?

 “DJ Maphorisa’s ‘Vula Valu’ song.
 In fact, the whole album.
 ‘Scorpion Kings’ is my favourite album currently out now.”